ft-worker/docs/PROCESSES.md

   - Send these files to Back-End team members:
     - `/seat-map-view/example/build/static/js/main.js`
     - `/seat-map-view/example/build/static/css/main.css`
-  - Open PR in Admin Dashboard with updated `seat-map-view` version and with the same task name/id.
+  - Open PR in Admin Dashboard with updated `seat-map-view` version and with the same task name/task id.

 ## **Development**
 - **fix/feature/improvement:** open branch from `dev` branch and after changes done, open PR into `dev` branch.
 Note that after merge `seat-map-view` package's version should be updated according to `dev versioning`.
 Currently we are using `X.Y.Z-beta.{number}` versioning.
 Other steps:
   - Publish new beta version in [npm](https://www.npmjs.com/).
   - Install new beta version in [seat-map-view-example](https://github.com/ft-worker/seat-map-view-example) for testing.
   - Make sure auto-deployment was successful in [Heroku Dashboard](https://dashboard.heroku.com/apps/seat-map-view).
+&nbsp;

+# **TF Checkout React**
+## **Production**
+- Main branch is `main`.
+Merging changes only from `dev` branch.
+Note that after merge `tf-checkout-react` package's version should be updated according to [npm semantic versioning](https://docs.npmjs.com/about-semantic-versioning).
+Other steps:
+  - Publish new version in [npm](https://www.npmjs.com/).
+  - Open PR in RestlessNites with updated `tf-checkout-react` version and with the same name/task id.

+## **Development**
+- **fix/feature/improvement:** open branch from `dev` branch and after changes done, open PR into `dev` branch.
+Note that after merge `tf-checkout-react` package's version should be updated according to `dev versioning`.
+Currently we are using `X.Y.Z-beta.{number}` versioning.
+Other steps:
+  - Publish new beta version in [npm](https://www.npmjs.com/).
+  - Install new beta version in [restlessnites-development](https://github.com/restlessnites/rn-site/tree/develop) for testing.
+  - Make sure auto-deployment was successful in [Heroku Dashboard](https://dashboard.heroku.com/apps/restlessnites-development).